 3.7 Percentage Frequency of PfKelch13 Nonsynonymous Mutations.

-Figure 7 represents the frequency of non synonomus mutations detected in the pf isolates.
+Figure 7 represents the frequency of non synonymous mutations detected in the pf isolates.
 The nonsynonymous mutations were identified in eleven isolates and include E461V, V566L, R575I, L598I and D648Y.
 V566L account for the percentage frequency of 45.5%, D648Y and L598I account for 18.2% each and E461V, R575I represent 9.1% each

 Figure 7: Percentage frequency of Kelch13 nonsynonymous mutation observed in the study